LucaCappelletti94/keras_bed_sequence/README.rst

     )

-We then proceed to load the training data into Keras Sequences, using in particular a MixedSequence object:
+We then proceed to load the training data into Keras Sequences, using, in particular, a MixedSequence object:

 .. code:: python